fedirlutsenko/stable-diffusion-video/README.md

 interface.launch()
 ```

-## Credits

-This work built off of [a script](https://gist.github.com/karpathy/00103b0037c5aaea32fe1da1af553355
-) shared by [@karpathy](https://github.com/karpathy).
-The script was modified to [this gist](https://gist.github.com/nateraw/c989468b74c616ebbc6474aa8cdd9e53), which was then updated/modified to this repo.

 ## Contributing

-You can file any issues/feature requests [here](https://github.com/nateraw/stable-diffusion-videos/issues)
+You can file any issues/feature requests [here](https://github.com/fedirlutsenko/stable-diffusion-video/issues)

 Enjoy 🤗

 ## Extras

 ### Upsample with Real-ESRGAN

-You can also 4x upsample your images with [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN)!

 It's included when you pip install the latest version of `stable-diffusion-videos`!